How to Create a Thermometer Chart in Excel?

 - Step 5: Next to the Achieved column, insert one more column (helper column) as Target and enter the target value as 100%.

-- Step 7: For selected data let’s insert column chart in excel.
+- Step 7: For selected data, let’s insert a column chart in excel.
 Go to the INSERT tab, and insert 2 D Column Chart.

 - Step 9: Select the chart, go to the Design tab, and click on the option “Switch Row/Column.”